craigprotzel/Mashups/README.md

 Grading
 -------
 **10%** Attendance
-**10%** Participation
+**15%** Participation
-**25%** Homework Assignments
+**20%** Homework Assignments
-**30%** Projects #1 & #2
+**30%** Projects #1 & #2 (15% each)
 **25%** Final Project

 Homework Assignments
 --------------------
 Each class there will be homework assignments.
 Homework may include reading, writing, watching videos, doing code exercises, creating web prototypes, and completing projects.
 Feel free to collaborate with your classmates and work together on any assignment(s), but everyone must share/submit their own individual work.

-Class time will be spent going over assignments.
+Class time will be spent going over homework assignments.
 Expect to be asked to share your work every class.
 Some classes everyone may demonstrate their work, other classes only a few students will, but always be prepared to do so.

-Your work must be completed by prior to class and should be uploaded by 10am the next day.
-For each day an assignment is late, it will result in a lower assignment grade (i.e. B+ to B).
+Regardless, your work must be completed by prior to class and ready to be shared, discussed, presented, and critiqued in class

-For any "CREATE" homework assignmnents, the following grading rubric will be used:

-Grading Rubric - 30 Points
+Homework will be evaluated on a 3 point scale:
-	* **10: Technical** - completion of the technical task
+	* **1: Technical** - completion of the technical task
-	* **10: Creative** - demonstration of creative expression
+	* **1: Creative** - demonstration of creative expression
-	* **10: Usability** - attempt to make the site usable
+	* **1: Usability** - attempt to make the work usable

 Projects 1 & 2
 --------------
 These two projects can be thought of as mini-mid terms.
 Both will build off preceding homework assignments thus allowing you to iteratively build towards their completion.
 Project 1 will involve creating a single page (client-side only) web experience that, upon user input, responds with data from at least 2 public web APIs.
-Project 2 will involve creating a single page (client-side only) web experience that ideally leverages data from at least one public web API and incorporates the use of at least one Javascript “interaction” library, such as p5, D3, Three, Popcorn, etc. For both projects, you will be expected to present your site, discuss your work, and clearly articulate your creative process.
+Project 2 will involve creating a single page (client-side only) web experience leverages data from at least one public web API (or a queryable dataset) and incorporates the use of at least one Javascript “interaction” library, such as D3, p5, Three, ml5, etc. For both projects, you will be expected to present your site, discuss your work, articulate your creative process, and document the entire project.

 Final Project
 -------------
 Your final project will require developing a comprehensive single page web experience that includes:

 * client-side and server-side web development
-* at least one public web API as a data source
+* at least one public web API (or queryable data set) as a data source
 * at least one javascript “interaction” library
 * database storage
-* a public web API route to serve your stored data
+* public web API routes to serve and share your stored data
+* documentation for both the project and the open web API

 Readings
 --------
 Required Text
 * Croll, Angus, "If Hemingway Wrote Javascript" (No Starch Press, 2015)

 Supplemental Texts
 (These readings will either be distributed or available at the library)
+* Fuller, Matthew "Software Studies - A Lexicon" (MIT Press, 2008)
 * Krug, Steve, "Don't Make Me Think" (New Riders, 2000)
 * Lanier, Jaron, "Who Owns the Future" (Simon & Shuster, 2013)
 * Murray, Janet H,"Inventing the Medium" (MIT Press, 2012)

 Attendance
 ----------
 * Attendance is mandatory.
 Every class builds off the previous one so it is vital to be present for every lesson.
 Unexcused absences or habitual lateness will negatively impact your final grade for the class.
 If you are going to be late or absent, please email me **in advance**.
 If you have an emergency, please let me know as soon as you can.
+* If you are more than 20 minutes late to class with no excuse, it will count as an unexcused absence.
-* More than two unexcused absences (more than 20 minutes late to class) will result in a lower overall final grade (i.e. B+ to B).
-More than five unexcused absences will result in an F.
+* Two unexcused absences will result in a decrease in your overall final grade (i.e. B+ to B).
+Three will result in an entire letter grade drop (i.e. from A to B).
+Four will result in two letter grade drops (i.e. from A to C).
+More than four unexcused absences will result in an F.
 * Show up on time, we have a lot of material to cover and we'll need all of the class time.

 Participation